 8. ONIGIRI (RICE BALLS)

-Rice balls with a number of different fillings from salmon, pickled plums, to veggies.
-The Japanese equivalent of portable food (burrito to a sandwich).
+Yea, rice balls, but with a number of different fillings from salmon, pickled plums, to veggies.
+The Japanese equivalent of portable food (like a burrito to a sandwich).oh-nee-gi-ri (Japanese is a mora-timed language with equal emphasis on each syllable).

 Musubi, onigiri or straight out “rice ball” shops have been popping up throughout LA like